acarril/acarril.github.io/_posts/2016-11-18-difficulties-limits-psestimate.md

 \sum^l = \frac{l(l+1)}{2} < 300
 $$

-Solving that inequality for positive values of $$l$$ tells us that $$l\leq 24$$.
+Solving that inequality for positive values of $$l$$ tells us that $$l<24$$.
 This means that if the total number of linear terms chosen in the first stage is equal or greater than 24, the program is not going to be able to store all the estimates needed for the first loop in the second stage.